CREST FAMILY PRACTICE

 - What is the time limit for making a complaint?

-We will acknowledge your verbal or written complaint within three working days and offer you the opportunity to meet face to face to discuss your concerns.
+We will acknowledge your written complaint within five working days and offer you the opportunity to meet face to face to discuss your concerns.

 We will also ask you what you would like to happen as a result of your complaint, for example, an apology, a new appointment or an explanation.
 We try whenever possible to speak to you directly about your concerns and may arrange to meet with you to hear first-hand your experience.